lhervier/ng-oauth2-auth-code-flow/README.md

 For this, the __client application__ will get an __access token__ from an OAUTH2 __Authorization Server__ (for example, a Microsoft ADFS), and will send this token with every requests made to the __resource server__.
 A common way of sending the __access token__ is to add it to the HTTP header named "Authorization", with the "Bearer" prefix.

-Event though OAUTH2 RFC only says that the __access token__ is a string, technically speaking, it is often a JWT : Simply said, it is a JSON string associated with a digital signature.
-See https://jwt.io for more details.

-And because of this digital signature, the __resource server__ will be able to validate the token :

-- If the __access token__ is signed using a public/private key algorithm (RSA), you will have to configure your __resource server__ so it knows the public key.
-- And if the __access token__ is signed using a symetric algorithm (HMAC), you will have to configure it so it knows the secret that the __authorization server__ has used to generate the token.
+The __resource server__ will have to validate the passed token.
+And as this behavior is not described in the RFC, you will have to know how to do this poeration, specificaly for the authorization Server you are accessing :

+- Microsoft ADFS will generate JWT, and will publish the public keys on their web site
+- Domino Autorization Server and Google Cloud will give you an endpoint to send the token to in order to validate it.
+This is described in RFC 7662.

 # Background again : The OAUTH2 flows